kbvss/MemphisCrimeFirstHalfof2021/README.md

 # About this data set

 This data set includes crime data for the City of Memphis from January - June, 2021.
-Before analyzing this data, I first used 4 excel formulas to extract the time, Hour, day of the week and month.
+Before analyzing this data, I first used 4 excel formulas to extract the time, hour, day of the week and month from the combined offense date/time column.

     Separating the time from the date: =TEXT(B2,"hh:mm")